Helen found Susan (Gray) Stewart and Myrtle Green, both of whom

 mae Vollmer, David Weisman and Richard Weisman.

-1962: Robert Allen, David Baer, William Englert, Kenneth
+1962: Robert Allen, David Baer, William Englert, Larry Freyberger, Kenneth

 Hochgesang (c), Judith Keusch, Maurice Keusch, Lela Lampert, Allen